PWA application

 • Query features from the online database by drawing a circle, polygon or actual viewport

-• Display fetched data’s attributes
+• Display the fetched data’s attributes

 Limitations